7867 Redwood Road

 The naming of the rainbow trout species was based on fish taken from the San Leandro Creek drainage, which includes Redwood Creek.
 Trout seen in the creek today are descendants of that pure strain.
 Historical Landmark #970 is located at the fishway interpretive site a short distance inside the park's Redwood Gate park entrance off Redwood Road.
 The fish-way was constructed at the creek in this area to help the trout reach their upstream spawning grounds.
 Please note that fishing is not allowed in the park.

-Redwood offers four reserveable picnic sites for groups ranging in size from 50 to 150.
+Dr. Aurelia Reinhardt Redwood Regional Park offers four reserveable picnic sites for groups ranging in size from 50 to 150.
 Some are in secluded glades and others in open, grassy areas; telephone 1-888-EBPARKS or 1-888-327-2757, press option 2.
 The picnic sites are accessible to persons with disabilities.
 There is a children's play structure about one-quarter mile down Stream Trail from the Canyon Meadow staging area.

 Several group overnight camping areas are located within the park.
 They are available by reservation only; telephone 1-888-EBPARKS or 1-888-327-2757, press option 2, for information.
 Hiking, jogging, and horseback riding are popular on the park's nearly 40 miles of trails.
 The East Bay Skyline National Trail and Bay Area Ridge Trail traverses Redwood for part of its 31-mile course.
 Fishing is not allowed in the park.